-12 Cheap Suits For The Handsome Tightass
+12 Best Cheap Suits For The Tight Gentleman

 Bolder windowpane checks and geo prints look great on the weekend and give you a chance to flash some personality.
 Not into outlandish tailoring?
 Pop a printed pocket square into your navy jacket and loose your tie and socks.
 And voila, you’re on trend, sharp and no one will ever know just how little you’ve spent.

-Click through the slideshow for the 12 best suits for under $350.
+Click through the slideshow above for the 12 best suits for under $350.